ZoneX95/Reddit-Twitter-Random-Image-Post-Bot/README.md

     Check the script's log file for detailed information about its activities.

 That's it!
 You're now ready to use the Reddit/Twitter Random Image Post Bot to automate your image postings on Reddit and Twitter.

+PS: I've added a small .bat file that you can put in your boot folder, it will then automatically run the python script upon startup.
+I can probably make the script do this but I think it works just fine.